Retirement Income Planning: Developing Your Distribution Strategy

 Pension Maximization

 If you’re lucky enough to have a pension, you’ll need to make important decisions about how to receive your benefits.
-These choices are usually permanent, so it’s important to understand your options.
+These choices are often irrevocable, making it important to carefully evaluate your options.

 Single Life vs. Joint and Survivor Benefits